concourse/docs/docs/docs/operation/tuning.md

 title: Performance Tuning
 ---

+By default, Concourse is configured to feel very snappy.
+This is good for when you are first trying out Concourse or using it on a small team with a few dozen pipelines.

+When you begin trying to scale Concourse is where fires can start breaking out.
+This section will go over some configuration values in Concourse that you can change to make scaling easier.

 ## The Big Caveat

+Track [Metrics](metrics.md)!
+Everything you read next could be all for nothing if you don't have metrics to track where the bottlenecks are in your Concourse system.
+We highly suggest tracking metrics so you have a clear before and after picture for any changes you make and to clearly see if you're moving things in the right direction.

 ## Build Logs

+Is the size of your database growing dramatically?
+Can't keep up with the storage costs?
+Then you should probably configure some default log retention settings.

+By default, Concourse will not delete any of your logs from your pipelines.
+You have to opt in to having Concourse automatically delete build logs for you.
+You can set a time-based retention policy and/or a policy based on the number of logs a job generates.

 ### `CONCOURSE_DEFAULT_BUILD_LOGS_TO_RETAIN`

+Determines how many build logs to retain per job by default.
+If you set this to `10` then any jobs in your pipelines that have more than ten builds will have the extra logs for those builds deleted.

+Users can override this value in their pipelines.

 ### `CONCOURSE_MAX_BUILD_LOGS_TO_RETAIN`

+Determines how many build logs to retain per job.
+Users cannot override this setting.

 ### `CONCOURSE_DEFAULT_DAYS_TO_RETAIN_BUILD_LOGS`

+Determines how old build logs have to be before they are deleted.
+Setting this to a value like `10` will result in any build logs older than 10 days to be deleted.

+Users can override this value in their pipelines.

 ### `CONCOURSE_MAX_DAYS_TO_RETAIN_BUILD_LOGS`

+Determines how old build logs have to be before they are deleted.
+Users cannot override this setting in their pipelines.

 ## Resource Checking

+By default, Concourse checks any given resource every ~1min.
+This makes Concourse feel snappy when you first start using it.
+Once you start trying to scale though the amount of checks can begin to feel aggressive.
+The following settings can help you reduce the load caused by resource checking.

 ### `CONCOURSE_RESOURCE_CHECKING_INTERVAL`

+This is where the default value for 1min checks comes from.
+Changing this value changes the default checking interval for all resources.
+Users can override this value when defining a resource with the [ `resource.check_every`](../resources/index.md#resource-schema) field.

 ### `CONCOURSE_RESOURCE_WITH_WEBHOOK_CHECKING_INTERVAL`

+Same as the previous var but only applies to resources with webhooks.
+Could use this to disable resource checking of resources that use webhooks by setting it to a large value like `99h`.

 ### `CONCOURSE_MAX_CHECKS_PER_SECOND`

+Maximum number of checks that can be started per second.
+This will be calculated as `(# of resources)/(resource checking interval)`.
+If you're finding that too many resource checks are running at once and consuming a lot of resources on your workers then you can use this var to reduce the overall load.

+A value of `-1` will remove this maximum limit of checks per second.

 ## Pipeline Management

+Here are some flags you can set on the web node to help manage the amount of resources pipelines consume.
+These flags are mostly about ensuring pipelines don't run forever without good reason.

 ### `CONCOURSE_PAUSE_PIPELINES_AFTER`

+This flag takes a number representing the number of days since a pipeline last ran before it's automatically paused.
+So specifying `90` means any pipelines that last ran 91 days ago will be automatically paused.

+For large instances it can be common for users to set a pipeline and then forget about it.
+The pipeline may never run another job again and be forgotten forever.
+Even if the jobs in the pipeline never run Concourse will still be running resource checks for that pipeline, if any resources are defined.
+By setting this flag you can ensure that any pipelines that meet this criteria will be automatically paused and not consume resources long-term.
+For some large instances this can mean up to 50% of pipelines eventually being paused.

 ### `CONCOURSE_DEFAULT_TASK_{CPU/MEMORY}_LIMIT`

+Global defaults for CPU and memory you can set.
+Only applies to tasks, not resource containers (`check/get/put` steps).
+You can read more about how to set these limits on the [`task` step `container_limits`](../steps/task.md) page.

+Users can override these values in their pipelines.

 ### `CONCOURSE_DEFAULT_{GET/PUT/TASK}_TIMEOUT`

+Global defaults for how long the mentioned step takes to execute.
+Useful if you're finding your users write pipelines with tasks that get stuck or never end.
+Ensures that every build eventually finishes.

+Users can override these values in their pipelines.

 ## Container Placement

+If you find that workers keep crashing due to high CPU and/or memory usage then you could try specifying a custom container placement strategy or strategy chain.
+The [Container Placement](container-placement.md) page has some examples of container placement strategy chains you can use.

 ## Garbage Collection

+When jobs fail or error out in Concourse their resources are not immediately cleaned up.
+The container and storage space remain on a worker for some period of time before they get garbage collected.
+If you want to make the garbage collector more aggressive you can change the following settings on your web node:

 ### `CONCOURSE_GC_FAILED_GRACE_PERIOD`

+This env var only applies to containers where the job failed and has the longest grace period among all the other GC grace periods.
+It has a default value of `120h` (five days).

+The reason the default value is so long is so users don't feel rushed to investigate their failed job.
+A job can fail over a weekend and users can investigate the failed jobs containers when they come back on Monday.

+Failed containers get GC as soon as a new build of the job is kicked off.
+So you don't have to worry about failed containers always hanging around for five days.
+They'll only hang around for that long if they're the most recent build of a job.

+If you notice a lot of containers and volumes hanging around that are tied to failed jobs you can try reducing this setting to fewer days or even a few hours.

 ### Other GC Grace Periods

+Depending on what a container was used for and its exit condition, there are various flags you can adjust to make Concourse GC these resources faster or slower.
+The following env vars cover the cases where you probably don't need the container hanging around for very long.
+They have a default value of `5m`.

+* `CONCOURSE_GC_ONE_OFF_GRACE_PERIOD` - Period after which one-off build containers will be garbage-collected
+* `CONCOURSE_GC_MISSING_GRACE_PERIOD` - Period after which containers and volumes that were created but went missing from the worker will be garbage-collected
+* `CONCOURSE_GC_HIJACK_GRACE_PERIOD`- Period after which hijacked containers will be garbage-collected

 ## Web To Worker Ratio

+This is anecdotal, and you should adjust based on your metrics of your web nodes.
+A starting ratio of web to workers is 1:6; one web instance for every six workers.

+The core Concourse team runs two web nodes and 16 workers, a 1:8 ratio.
+We can get away with this lower web to worker ratio because we don't have that many users actively interacting with the web UI on a daily basis; less than 10 active users.
+Since we're only one team using the instance we have fewer pipelines than an instance supporting multiple teams would.